Fractured Magic: Egil Interlude III

 “Come on, kid,” Egil said, once the door was unlocked.
 “We’re leaving.”

 “I called in a favor,” Egil said, simply.
-He glanced at Aleksir thoughtfully as they walked, and after a moment, ruffled Aleksir’s hair.
+He glanced at Aleksir as they walked, and after a moment, ruffled Aleksir’s hair.
 “You did well today.”

 “I wouldn’t have said it if I didn’t mean it.”

-Aleksir sniffed.
-He scrubbed surreptitiously at his eyes.
-“Oh.”
-Slowly, a smile spread across Aleksir’s face.
-By the time they left the small jail, there was a new spring in his step.
-He could’ve sworn Egil was biting back a smile, too.
+Aleksir scrubbed at his eyes while slowly, a smile spread across his face.
+By the time they left the jail, there was a new spring in his step.
+“What about Maebhe?
+Did your friend get her family back?”

 “He did,” Egil said.
 “They should be on their way back to Orean, by now.”